Jinapor unveils Apiate reconstruction committee

 “There is the other aspect of trying to raise funds.
 We want citizens and well-wishers of Ghana to support the victims and that is very much ongoing.

-“The reconstruction of Apiate is an all-important and major aspect of the process.
+“The reconstruction of Appiatse is an all-important and major aspect of the process.
 Whatever we have to do to rebuild the community, the President has been very strong on that.”

 He further stated that the Ministry will work in unison with the Ministry of Work and Housing to build an eco-friendly community.

-The Chief of Apiate, Nana Atta Kwadwo Bremebi II, Divisional Chief of Beppoh expressed gratitude to the Government and the Ministry for their immense support to the community.
+The Chief of Appiatse, Nana Atta Kwadwo Bremebi II, Divisional Chief of Beppoh expressed gratitude to the Government and the Ministry for their immense support to the community.

-There is a need to rebuild the town because of an explosion that occurred when a truck carrying explosives for mining was involved in an accident in the town.
+There is the need to rebuilt the town because of an explosion which occurred when a truck carrying explosives for mining was involved in an accident at the town.

-Thirteen people died from the incident while over a hundred people suffered various degrees of injuries.
+Thirteen people died from the incident while over hundred people suffered various degrees of injuries.

 The community was razed by the explosion.